Fresh, tender pan fried zucchini sprinkled with lemon juice and Parmesan cheese. Great side dish for any time of year.

 When I want something fresh, light, and easy, this Pan Fried Zucchini with Lemon and Parmesan is one of the recipes that I often turn to.

-When you’re finished, arrange the zucchini in a serving plate, squeeze on a little lemon juice and sprinkle with Parmesan cheese.
+When you're finished, arrange the zucchini in a serving plate, squeeze a little lemon juice over the slices and sprinkle with Parmesan cheese.
+Enjoy!

 - Salt and pepper